Quarry, landfill or earthwork surveys can be carried out with a drone survey

-Traditional Land Surveying is relatively time consuming, expensive, and requires a lot of manpower to be carried out successfully.
+Traditional Land Surveying is relatively time-consuming, expensive, and requires a lot of manpower to be carried out successfully.
 A Land Surveyor walks the whole site recording the 3d position of coded points.
-Features are mapped and a contour model produced.
-Stock pile volumes and earth work volumes can then be calculated.
-Sequential comparisons with restoration levels, design levels, erosion or deposition patterns can be accurately compared over time.
+This poses several health and safety risks that a drone survey can mitigate.

-Measuring volumes with a drone is safer, quicker and more cost effective
+Measuring volumes with a drone is safer, quicker and more cost-effective

 Drone deliverables are also better